Updated in 2023

 At Pathrise, our mentors work 1-on-1 with job-seekers every day on each step of the search so that they always have someone in their corner.
-We outlined the most important tips for finding a mentor and making the most out of the relationship.
+We outlined the best tips for finding a mentor and making the most out of the relationship.
 Learn about the importance of mentorship below.

 What to look for in a mentor